-Applicants for sheltered housing (and if applicable their partner) must normally be aged 50 or 55 (depending on scheme) or over, or have a disability.
+Applicants for sheltered housing (and if applicable their partner) must normally be aged 55 (depending on scheme) or over.
+In some circumstances applicants under this age may be considered if they have a disability although this is at the discretion of the landlord.
 All applicants for this type of housing will be assessed to determine the applicant's suitability for sheltered housing before being made an offer.

-1 bedroom sheltered housing flats will be offered to couples before they are offered to single people unless there are exceptional circumstances decided by the Housing Options Manager.
+1 bedroom sheltered housing flats will be offered to couples before they are offered to single people unless there are exceptional circumstances decided by the Housing Solutions Team Leader.